• 14 Oct 2024 7:30 AM | Scott Miller (Administrator)

 Are the skies clear for viewing tonight?
 Viewing can be impacted by rain, clouds, humidity and other weather conditions.
 Conditions can be unique to Chabot because of its unique location in Joaquin Miller Park.
 Before your visit, check out the Weather Station to see the current conditions at Chabot.

-Website: https://www.calacademy.org/events/benjamin-dean-astronomy-lectures/mapping-our-galactic-backyard
+Website: https://chabotspace.org/events/free-telescope-viewings/

 ==============================

-Baking with the Stars: Recipes for getting started in Astrophotography
+Baking With the Stars, Recipes for Getting Started in Astrophotography

-Baking and astrophotography share many things in common: You need the right equipment, attention to detail, and a creative flair.
+Baking and Astrophotography share many things in common: You need the right equipment, attention to detail, and a creative flair.
 If it seems intimidating, following a recipe can be a great way to start.
-SFAA member Jason Griesbach will guide you through four astrophotography recipes, using only modest equipment.
-The result will be a heavenly four-course "meal", as we explore various ways to experience the night sky.
+SFAA member Jason Griesbach will guide you through Four Astrophotography Recipes, using only modest equipment.
+The result will be a heavenly Four-Course “Meal”, as we explore various ways to experience the night sky.

 Cost: Free